 Tripos Paper 49 – seminars, half-papers and selected topics

 Tripos Paper 49 encompasses a group of specialised papers offered by teaching members of the faculty based on their specialities and research interests.
 While the particular papers offered for Paper 49 vary from year to year, they allow for in-depth exploration of specific topics in law.
-Offerings in previous years have included: Crime and Criminal Justice, Ethics and the Criminal Law, Private Law, Public Law, Select Issues in International Law, and Tax Law and Policy.
-Half-papers have included: Historical Foundations of the British Constitution, Landlord and Tenant, Law of Succession, Topics in Legal and Political Philosophy, European Environmental and Sustainable Development Law, Topics in European Legal History, Personal Information Law, and Animal Rights Law.
+Offerings in previous years have included: Banking Law, Comparative Law, European Environmental and Sustainable Development Law, Landlord and Tenant Law, Law of Succession, Personal Data Protection Law, Topics in Legal and Political Philosophy, Topics in European Legal History, Animal Rights Law Select Issues in Criminal Law and Criminal Justice, Family in Society, Law and Ethics in Medicine, Private Law, Public Law, and Select Issues in International Law.